CatTalk2/Face-recognition/README.md

 There are some Libraries and papers about it.

-If you are interested in this, you can follow and pull requests.
+If you are interested in this, you can follow and pull your requests.
 We can try to make it more perfect.

 Library
 --------